“The breathing process

 And then relax.

-4-will point to meditations that use the breath for higher consciousness and expanded awareness.
-(Though this true of the entire body of Yogi Bhajan’s teachings.)
-The purpose of this information is to enhance the student's life through the application of proven techniques.
+The purpose of this manual is to enhance the student's life through the application of proven techniques.

 More & Better

 However that is only the beginning.
-As you read these words about the breath you will constantly be reminded to pay attention to the breathing process.
+As you read this book about the breath you will constantly be reminded to pay attention to the breathing process.
 How fortunate!
 For as you read you will breathe deeply, the deeper the breath, the more knowledge you will absorb as the result of absorbing more oxygen.
-It seems possible that you will benefit simply from reading the blog!
-So how much more can you gain from putting into practice some of the methods contained herein?
+It seems possible that you will benefit simply from reading the book so how much more can you gain from putting into practice some of the methods contained herein?

-I would suggest that you find a practice in the early parts of these writings--one that is simple and perhaps applicable to a problem or situation you may find yourself in.
-Take that practice and do it all the while you are reading the blogs.
+I would suggest that you find a practice in the early pages of this manual--one that is simple and perhaps applicable to a problem or situation you may find yourself in.
+Take that practice and do it all the while you are reading the book.
 Each night before you go to bed, or in the morning when you wake up, or during a lunch break (before you eat), but daily and correctly.
 See then if you haven't gained from as little as 3-11 minutes of Pranayama.

 With that in mind, please read on!

 "The only miracle in this world is you